 Have You Been Sued by Midland Funding?

-If you have been sued by Midland Funding and live in the state of Arizona we would be happy to set up a free consultation.
+If you have been sued by Midland Funding, we would be happy to set up a free consultation.
 Either call us at (480) 420-4028 or fill out the email box below.

 What if you don’t live in Arizona?
 Midland Funding files lawsuits all over this country and while we can’t represent you in court we have put together a few online courses that will guide you through the strategies, tactics, and defenses you have in your case.
 Learn more about these courses by clicking HERE.